Dynamic Transfer Learning for Named Entity Recognition

 Given an input sequence $\mathbf{x} \in \mathbb{N}^T$ whose coordinates indicate the words in the input vocabulary, we first encode the character level representation for each word.
 For each $x_t$ the corresponding sequence $\mathbf{c}^{(t)} \in \mathbb{R}^{L \times e_c}$ of character embeddings is fed into an encoder.
 Here $L$ is the length of a given word and $e_c$ is the size of the character embedding.
 The character encoder employs two Long Short Term Memory (LSTM) \cite{hochreiter1997long} units which produce $\overrightarrow{h^{(t)}_{1:l}}$, and $\overleftarrow{h^{(t)}_{1:l}}$, the forward and backward hidden representations respectively, where $l$ is the last timestep in both sequences.
 We concatenate the last timestep of each of these as the final encoded representation, $h_c^{(t)} = [\overrightarrow{h^{(t)}_l} || \overleftarrow{h^{(t)}_l}]$, of $x_t$ at the character level.

 The output of the character encoder is concatenated with a pre-trained word embedding \cite{pennington2014glove}, $m_t = [h_c^{(t)} || \text{emb}_{word}(x_t)]$, which is used as the input to the word level encoder.
+Using learned character embeddings alongside word embeddings has shown to be useful for learning word level morphology, as well as mitigating loss of representation for out-of-vocabulary words.
 Similar to the character encoder we use a bidirectional LSTM (BiLSTM) \cite{graves2013speech} to encode the sequence at the word level.
 The word encoder does not lose resolution, meaning the output at each timestep is the concatenated output of both word LSTMs, $h_t = [\overrightarrow{h_t} || \overleftarrow{h_t}]$.